RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 ---
 Redis Enterprise Software (RS) uses self-signed certificates in its out of the box configuration to ensure the product is secure by default.
 This self-signed certificate is used to establish encryption-in-transit for the following traffic:

-- RS Management User Interface (UI)
+- Management User Interface (UI)
-- RS's REST API
+- REST API
 - Connections between clients and database endpoints
 - Synchronization between databases for ReplicaOf and CRDB
-- Discovery Services

 These self-signed certificates are generated on the first node of each RS installation.
 These certificates are then copied to all other nodes added to the cluster.